Introducing Open Public

 • a donation funds one project's compute balance

-• maintainers make capped compute keys to consume the balance
+• maintainers make compute keys with dollar limits to consume the balance

 • token spend appears within the public project ledger